AIM alliance: Launch

 On October 2, 1991, the historic AIM alliance was officially formed with a contract between Apple CEO John Sculley, IBM Research and Development Chief Jack Kuehler, and IBM Vice President James Cannavino.
 Kuehler said "Together we announce the second decade of personal computing, and it begins today" and Sculley said this would "launch a renaissance in technological innovation", as they signed the foot-high stack of papers comprising the contract.
 The New York Times called it "an act that a year ago almost no one in the computer world would have imagined possible".
-It was so sweeping that it underwent antitrust review by the United States federal government.
+It was so sweeping that it underwent antitrust review by the US government.

 In 1992, Apple and IBM created two new companies called Taligent and Kaleida Labs as had been declared in the alliance contract, with the expectation that neither would launch any products until the mid-90s.
-Since 1988, Apple had already created a next-generation operating system, codenamed "Pink"; and Taligent Inc. was incorporated to bring Pink to market as the ultimate crossplatform object-oriented OS and application frameworks.
-Kaleida was to create an object-oriented, cross-platform multimedia scripting language which would enable developers to create entirely new kinds of applications that would harness the power of the platform.
+Since 1988, Apple had already developed its next-generation operating system prototype, codenamed Pink; and Taligent Inc. was launched to bring Pink to market as the ultimate crossplatform object-oriented operating system plus application frameworks.
+Kaleida was to create an object-oriented, cross-platform multimedia scripting language to further enable creation of entirely new kinds of multimedia applications to harness the power of the platform.
 IBM provided affinity between its own Workplace OS and Taligent, replacing Taligent's microkernel with the IBM Microkernel and adopting Taligent's CommonPoint application framework into Workplace OS, OS/2, and AIX.

-CISC microprocessors, including the mainstream Intel x86 products, were considered an evolutionary dead end, and that because RISC was the future, the next few years were a period of great opportunity.

 The alliance's hardware is based on the PowerPC processors—the first of which, the PowerPC 601, is a single-chip version of IBM's POWER1 CPU.
 Both IBM and Motorola would manufacture PowerPC integrated circuits for this new platform.
-The computer architecture base is called "PReP" (PowerPC Reference Platform), later complemented with OpenFirmware and renamed "CHRP" (Common Hardware Reference Platform).
+The computer architecture base is called PReP (PowerPC Reference Platform), later complemented with OpenFirmware and renamed CHRP (Common Hardware Reference Platform).
 IBM used PReP and CHRP for the PCI version of IBM's RS/6000 platform, which was adapted from existing Micro Channel architecture models, and changed only to support the new 60x bus style of the PowerPC.

-In 1994, Apple delivered its first alliance-based hardware platform, the PowerPC-based Power Macintosh line, on schedule as predicted by the original alliance contract.
+In 1994, with the Mac transition to PowerPC processors, Apple delivered Power Macintosh, its first alliance-based hardware platform, on schedule as predicted by the original alliance contract.
 Infinite Loop considered the PowerPC to be five years too late to the overall market, "no more than a welcome offering to Apple's own market base", and further hamstrung by the legacy architecture of System 7.